 1. Consult your Attorney

-If you are experiencing a divorce at the time of an accident settlement, discuss the opportunities with your personal injury attorney.
-If you are working with a divorce attorney, inform them regarding the award so that they can supply lawful advice to avoid its distribution.
+If you are experiencing a divorce at the time of an accident settlement, discuss the opportunities with your attorney.
+If you are working with an attorney, inform them regarding the award so that they can supply lawful advice to avoid its distribution.

 2. Maintain a Separate Account